ECON 1012 - Principles of Economics I

 Assessment DetailWeekly tutorial assignments 25%

 Students will be asked to submit written answers to the indicated questions on the weekly tutorial exercises, which will be available to download from MyUni on a weekly basis.
-Further details regarding these tasks and how the grade is calculated will be made available on MyUni.
+Only the best 8 weekly tutorial assignments will contribute to the grade for this component of assessment, which in total will be 25% of assessment.
 Instructions regarding the online submission and return of these weekly assignments will be provided on MyUni.

 Online Learning 10%